dsamoht/timon/README.md

 ```console
 $ pip install timon-gui
 ```
 Installs the `timon` command.
-Nextflow and a container engine are not python packages, so pip does not bring them — install them yourself, or use the conda
+Nextflow and container engines are not python packages — install them yourself, or use the conda
 environment:

 ```console